 The series of potential temperature soundings for EXP1 at the three tethersonde sites are presented in Fig. 8.
 The soundings show the strong nighttime cooling of the basin volume at all three sites and, with it, the development of a CIL, and a CPSL that extends down to the underlying basin floor or slope.
-A 5-25-m-deep turbulent sublayer occurs just below the CIL in the upper part of the CPSL.
-This turbulent sublayer, containing superadiabatic lapse rates, is a remarkable and unexpected finding that has not been previously reported.
-Elevated superadiabatic (SA) sublayers are rarely seen in atmospheric soundings, and one is present here in a basin cold pool-one of the most stable temperature structures on the earth.
-The stacked combination of CIL, SA, and CPSL produces distinctive S-shaped deformations in the profiles over the basin floor and sidewalls.
-A fourth layer, a 30-m-deep, strong stability sublayer of the CPSL seen right at the basin floor, disappears after the 2024 MST sounding.
+A 5 to 25-m deep turbulent sub-layer occurs just below the CIL in the upper part of the CPSL.
+This turbulent sub-layer, containing superadiabatic lapse rates, is a remarkable and unexpected finding that has not been previously reported.
+Elevated superadiabatic sub-layers (SA) are rarely seen in atmospheric soundings and one is present here in a basin cold pool - one of the most stable temperature structures on earth.
+The stacked combination of CIL, SA and CPSL produces distinctive S-shaped deformations in the profiles over the basin floor and sidewalls.
+A fourth layer, a 30-m-deep, strong stability sub-layer of the CPSL seen right at the basin floor, disappears after the 2024 MST sounding.
 It is present only on the basin floor and does not extend high enough to be seen at sidewall sites TS2 and TS3.
-The temperature structure of the CIL and its height above the basin floor are similar at the three sites, indicating that the atmosphere is approximately horizontally homogeneous from sidewall to sidewall in this structural layer.
-The strongest cooling of the basin atmosphere is initially seen at the basin floor, but this cooling does not progress slowly upward as would be expected if cold air were converging over the basin floor.
+The temperature structure of the CIL and its height above the basin floor are quite similar at the three sites, indicating that the atmosphere is approximately horizontally homogeneous from sidewall to sidewall in this structural layer.
+While the strongest cooling of the basin atmosphere is initially seen at the basin floor, this cooling does not progress slowly upwards as would be expected if cold air were converging over the basin floor.
 Rather, the height of the CIL base seems to be fixed very early in the sounding sequence and to change little with time.